neuralmagic/deepsparse/README.md

   </div>
 </div>

-[DeepSparse](https://github.com/neuralmagic/deepsparse) is a CPU inference runtime that takes advantage of sparsity within neural networks to execute inference quickly.
-Coupled with [SparseML](https://github.com/neuralmagic/sparseml), an open-source optimization library, DeepSparse enables you to achieve GPU-class performance on commodity hardware.
+DeepSparse is a CPU inference runtime that takes advantage of sparsity to accelerate neural network inference.
+Coupled with SparseML, our optimization library for pruning and quantizing your models, DeepSparse delivers exceptional performance on commodity hardware.
+For details of training sparse models [check out SparseML](https://github.com/neuralmagic/sparseml).

 <p align="center">
    <img alt="NM Flow" src="https://github.com/neuralmagic/deepsparse/blob/7ee5e60f13b1fd321c5282c91e2873b3363ec911/docs/neural-magic-workflow.png" width="60%" />
 </p>

-For details of training sparse models for deployment with DeepSparse, [check out SparseML](https://github.com/neuralmagic/sparseml).
+### ✨NEW✨ DeepSparse LLMs

-### ✨NEW✨ DeepSparse ARM Alpha 💪
+We are pleased to announce initial support for LLMs in DeepSparse, starting with MosaicML's MPT-7b.

-Neural Magic is bringing performant deep learning inference to ARM CPUs!
-In our recent product release, we launched alpha support for DeepSparse on AWS Graviton and Ampere.
-We are working towards a general release across ARM server, embedded, and mobile platforms in 2023.
+- Check out DeepSparse's [LLM README](docs/llms) for more details on our current support and instructions to try out our technology.

-**If you would like to trial the alpha or want early access to the general release, [sign up for the waitlist](https://neuralmagic.com/deepsparse-arm-waitlist/).**
+- Reach out in our [Community Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ) or [Contact Form](http://neuralmagic.com/contact/) if you would like to discuss our roadmap.

 ## Installation